 2. Keep your patients:

 Our recommendation is that, after 30 days of non-payment of the account, it should be forwarded to a collection agency for Step 1.
-For the next 90 days, the collection agency will tactfully send a total of 10 contacts and there is a 90% chance that you will recover your money.
-The verbiage of these contacts change from soft to intensive.
-If a patient pays you the amount-due during these 10 contacts, there is a high probability that you will not lose this patient and he/she will likely not spread a bad word about you since the collection was done in an amicable manner.
+For the next 90 days, the collection agency will tactfully send a total of 10 contacts and there is an 80%-90% chance that you will recover your money.
+The verbiage of these contacts changes from soft to intensive.
+If a patient pays you the amount due during these 10 contacts, there is a high probability that you will not lose this patient and he/she will likely not spread a bad word about you since the collection was done in an amicable manner.

 3. No one likes to pay for services.

 Accept the fact, people pay straight up in cash for groceries, diapers, cigarettes, alcohol, restaurant bills etc. because they are getting a physical product in exchange for money.
-After getting a medical or dental treatment, a patient walks away with pretty much nothing.
-Willingness to pay for services goes down as the time passes by.
-It further becomes a lower priority if other kind of bills like auto-loan are also outstanding for your patient.
+After getting medical or dental treatment, a patient walks away with pretty much nothing.
+Willingness to pay for services goes down as time passes by.
+It further becomes a lower priority if other types of bills like auto-loan are also outstanding for your patient.
 With collection agency in the middle, it creates a sense of responsibility and fear in your patient’s mind, increasing your chances to get paid.

 - Most agencies charge separately for Step 1 and Step 2 services.
 Only a few companies offer a combo package of Step 1 and Step 2, resulting in cost savings for the doctor in the range of 30% – 40% vs when you buy separately.

 - Most agencies will expire your unused Step 1 and Step 2 accounts after 1 or 2 years.
 Only a handful of agencies have these accounts with no expiration date.
 Isn’t this awesome.
-You can buy larger chunk of accounts initially at a lower price and keep using them over the years.
+You can buy a larger chunk of accounts initially at a lower price and keep using them over the years.

-- Many agencies will try to sell you contingency collection services directly (Step 3) even if your debt is less than 180 days old, which means they do not charge anything initially, but they keep about 40% to 50% of amount collected.
+- Many agencies will try to sell you contingency collection services directly (Step 3) even if your debt is less than 180 days old, which means they do not charge anything initially, but they keep about 40% to 50% of the amount collected.
 This is a great deal for the collection agency but not for you.

 - Will the agency report your defaulters to the Credit Bureaus after all collection efforts have exhausted, and you get to set that preference.